 Returns the number of commits on your current branch

-git rev-list HEAD --count
+git rev-list HEAD --count --not master

 Replace your previous commit with a new updated one with file changes and a new commit message